joshmanderson/regridder/README.md

 ## ResponsiveLayout.js

-Creating a layout that is responsive to the screen width of a user's device can be achieved by simply providing an array of breakpoints to the Grid component, and appropriate arrays for relevant props in the Grid and/or GridItem components.
-In the following example, we specify that our breakpoints are 500px and 700px, and then we specify that the number of columns, the row height and the width/height of various grid items should vary respective to our breakpoints.
+Creating a layout that is responsive to the screen width of a user's device can be achieved by simply providing arrays of values for relevant props in the Grid and/or GridItem components.
+In the following example, we specify that the number of columns, the row height and the width/height of various grid items should vary respective to the default breakpoints (`['40em', '52em', '64em']`).

 ```js
 import { Grid, GridItem } from 'regridder';